leonadkr/gtkrun/README.md

 Press `[Esc]` or `[Ctrl-q]` to terminate the program.

 ### Custom config
-You may create the textual config file `$XDG_CONFIG_HOME/gtkrun/config` (or `$HOME/.config/gtkrun/config`), that will be scanned at the program start, or set `no-config` argument to ignore the config file.
-Arguments added to the program will overwrite appropriate config lines.
+You may create the textual configure file `$XDG_CONFIG_HOME/gtkrun/config` (or `$HOME/.config/gtkrun/config`), that will be scanned at the program start, or set `no-config` argument to ignore the configure file.
+Arguments added to the program will overwrite appropriate configure lines.

 Custom config example:

 	[Main]
 	silent = false
 	width = 400
-	height = 400
+	height = 200
-	max_height = 400
+	max_height = 200
-	cache-dir = /path/to/cache/directory
-	no_cache = false
+	history-path = /path/to/history/file
-	conceal = false
+	no-history = false

-### Conceal mode
-The program supports "conceal mode" with arguments `--conceal` or `-c`, that means the program will start normal, but will not show the window.
-To use the program in this mode you should run the same program with special arguments, it will send commands to the primary program via DBus.

-For example, run the program in "conceal mode" with `gtkrun --conceal`, then run `gtkrun --exhibit` to make the window visible.
-Now use the program normally and press `[Esc]` or `Enter`, the program will not terminate, just the window will be invisible.
-Run `gtk --exhibit`, and the window will be exhibited again to use the program as usual.

-To kill the program in "conceal mode" type and run `gtkrun --kill`.

 ## Build and install